 So this got deep pretty quickly.
 It sounds complicated.
 And it is as complicated as human experience coming into contact with God’s reality.
 But being a Christian starts as simply as recognizing a yearning to get more out of life, fill a void, struggle with meaning, or simply tired of guilt, mistakes and brokenness.
 Simply say a little prayer to God, in your own sincere way, with just a bit of faith and a lit’ bit of hope.
 That’s how everybody starts being a “Christian”.

 If you’d like to chat a bit more about all of this, feel free to contact the parish office, or send an email.
 Fr.
 Reynold, Fr.
 Mike or Fr.
 Thanh-Tai would be happy to sit down and talk.

-Or if you’d like to now know more about being a Catholic Christian click here.
+If you’d like to know more about being a Catholic Christian click here.